anmol7240/credit-scoring-model/README.md

 Contributions are welcome!
 Please follow these steps:

-1. Create a new branch for your feature
+1. Fork the repository
-2. Make your changes
+2. Create a new branch for your feature (`git checkout -b feature/your-feature`)
-3. Test thoroughly
+3. Make your changes and test thoroughly
 4. Submit a pull request

 ---